fabianbaumert/habitly/dev_guide.md

 ---

-## ✅ 3.
-Firebase Authentication (Email, Google, Apple)
+## DONE ✅ 3.
+Firebase Authentication (Email)

 ```
 Create a user authentication system using FirebaseAuth with the following options:
 - Email/password login and registration
-- Google Sign-In
-- Apple Sign-In (only if running on iOS)
+- NO google or apple sign in
 Use Riverpod to manage the auth state and redirect users to the home screen after successful login.
 ```